Limb-sparing surgery for primary bone cancer

 Before your operation, your doctor will discuss it with you to make sure that you fully understand what is involved.

-Before surgery, your doctor will explain the procedure to you to make sure that you fully understand what is involved.
-You will be given the opportunity to ask any questions you may have about how the surgery might affect you.
+Before surgery, your doctor will explain the procedure to you, to make sure you fully understand what’s involved.
+You can ask questions about how the surgery might affect you.
 You may find it helpful to talk to someone who has had the same operation.
-The medical staff or your key worker may be able to arrange this for you.
+The medical staff or your keyworker may be able to arrange this for you.
 Some hospitals have a counsellor you can talk to about your feelings and any worries you may have before the operation.

 Some people like to see the replacement part or endoprosthesis (often just called a prosthesis) that will be used during their operation.
-If you would like to do this, your surgeon or key worker can usually arrange it for you.
+If you would like to see it, your surgeon or keyworker can usually arrange it for you.

-A physiotherapist will talk to you before your operation and may give you some exercises to do before surgery, to help strengthen your muscles.
+A physiotherapist will talk to you before your operation.
+They may give you some exercises to do before surgery, to help strengthen your muscles.

-For the first few hours after your operation you probably won’t feel like eating or drinking much, so you’ll be given fluids into a vein in your hand or arm.
-This is called a drip or intravenous infusion.
-A nurse will take it out once you begin eating and drinking again.
+For the first few hours after your operation you probably won’t feel like eating or drinking much, so you’ll be given fluids as a drip into a vein in your hand or arm (an intravenous infusion).
+A nurse will take it out once you start eating and drinking again.

-Some people may have a different method of pain relief called an epidural infusion.
-A fine tube is inserted through your back into the area just outside the membranes around your spinal cord, called the epidural space.
-A local anaesthetic and other painkilling drugs are given by infusion (drip) into this space using an electronic pump.
-The anaesthetic drugs work by numbing the nerves in the operation area and reducing pain.
+If you’ve had surgery on your leg, you may have pain relief using an epidural.
+A fine tube is put in through your back into the area just outside your spinal cord, called the epidural space.
+A local anaesthetic can be given continuously into this space to numb the nerves that run to your legs.